 Many young Poles left their country after the September campaign.
 Some crossed the Hungarian, Rumanian or Lithuanian frontiers, in uniform, in September and October, 1939, with their military units.
 Others had to sneak out by night, in civilian clothes, without passports.
 All headed for France, where a new Polish army was being organised.
 The conditions in France did not favour education, for it was a period of intensive training and then fighting.
 Nevertheless a Polish university was established in Paris.
 Its work was cut short by the German invasion.
-There were many students among the soldiers of the Polish and division which, after fighting in France, crossed the Swiss frontier and are at present interned in Switzerland.
+There were many students among the soldiers of the Polish 2nd division which, after fighting in France, crossed the Swiss frontier and are at present interned in Switzerland.
+They continue their studies there and have founded a Commercial Academy for the interned soldiers.